Call My Name (EP): Background

-Following the conclusion of Got7's Keep Spinning World Tour, on October 18, 2019, JYP Entertainment announced a new music release for the group in South Korea, and, after seven short films, on October 24 revealed the title of the record and the release date.
+Following the conclusion of Got7's Keep Spinning World Tour, JYP Entertainment announced a new music release for the group in South Korea on October 18, 2019, and, after seven short films, revealed the title of the record and the release date on October 24.
 The track list was disclosed on October 30.
-Call My Name, together with the music video of title track "You Calling My Name", was released on November 4, 2019, and was presented to the public with a showcase on the same day.
+Call My Name, together with the music video of title track "You Calling My Name", was released on November 4, 2019, and was introduced to the public through a showcase on the same day.

 The record, which Got7 worked on during the Keep Spinning World Tour, ideally serves as a continuation of their previous Korean EP, Spinning Top: while in the latter the group expressed their insecurities, Call My Name tells how hearing the fans call "Got7" calmed their anxiety and led the septet to find its true value by realizing that it can shine on stage.
-Call My Name has the concept of name (名) as its main theme, and talks about "how, if you don't call my name, I have no reason to exist".The lyrics, overall, mix sadness and pain.
+Call My Name has the concept of name (名) as its main theme, and talks about "how, if you don't call my name, I have no reason to exist".
 The title track "You Calling My Name" sees Got7 adopting a sexy and sorrowful concept for the first time.
 The lyrics are penned by J.Y.
 Park and JB, who is also behind "Pray" e "Thursday"; Jinyoung and Yugyeom co-wrote "Run Away" and "Crash & Burn", respectively.

 "You Calling My Name", whose genres are funk and R&B, contains the message "you, who called my name while I was trapped in the dark, have become the reason for my existence".
 The song is dedicated to fans and, expressing thanks and apologies to them, contains the emotions felt during the Keep Spinning World Tour by hearing their cheers.

 With "Pray" the group tells the fan it prays for them and that they are its strength.
 "Thursday" compares the relationship with another person to Thursday, an ambiguous day as, being mid-week, it is neither a weekday nor part of the weekend, and which is therefore used to describe a vague and uncertain relationship.
 "Run Away" is about wanting to escape the city to go to a better place, while "Crash & Burn" has an energy similar to "Hard Carry".